GECToken-DeFi/DGEFi/README.md

 # DGEFI Protocols

-## DGEFI（Distributed Green Energy Finance Protocol）
+An innovative decentralized finance protocol for Distributed Green Energy

+## Brief to DGEFI Protocols

 DGEFI is an innovative decentralized financial agreement and an innovation in programmable currency and community governance.
 It is built by a set of DeFi intelligent protocols, thus forming a bank-like business.
 All intelligent protocols of decentralized finance are deployed and implemented by GBank's professional technicians and financial professionals on Ethereum.
 Aim to create: